Premium video tutorials

 Understand the difference between positive and negative risk.
 Learn the major steps of project risk management.

-The practice of identifying positive and negative conditions that may occur within the project and impact project objectives.
+Risk Identification is the practice of identifying positive and negative conditions that may occur within the project and impact project objectives.

 Negative Risk Response is determining what actions the project will take to address risk threats.